What is adverse possession in real estate?

 A breathtaking aerial view of lush green fields and gently rolling hills in the serene countryside.

-One often overlooked and significant risk of owning a property is adverse possession.
 Often referred to as “squatter’s rights,” adverse possession allows a trespasser to claim ownership of a property if they meet specific legal requirements.
+If you want to ensure full ownership of your property, it's important to learn more about the requirements, impact, and prevention options for adverse possession.

 • Adverse possession allows someone who continuously occupies and possesses land to claim legal ownership under specific conditions.